"It is said that your life FLASHES before your eyes just before you die. Be sure it's worth watching."

 The day was cool and overcast so it was a good day to be inside.
 We started with a visit to the Citadel—home to Egypt’s rulers for over 700 years.
 The huge Mosque of Mohammed Ali towers over the city—I can see it in the background from my hotel room across the city.

 According to tradition, St. Mark, one of the 12 Apostles, introduced Christianity into Egypt—starting in Alexandria in the first century.
 As the religion spread, it did so separate from Rome and therefore is an Orthodox Christian creed.
 From Moses to Jesus’ family’s exile in Egypt after his birth, Egypt has been important to Jews and Christians.
 One of the churches here, the Church of St. Sergius, is built over a cave that is believed to have been one of the places the Holy Family took shelter during their flight into Egypt.
-Cameras were not allowed inside, which is a shame because it is a very unusual ancient church with beautiful icons but we did get to see the crypt.
+C

 We also visited the Church of St. Barbara, long one of my favorite saints, who was martyred after her father killed her for trying to convert him to Christianity.
 This church did allow photos and I’m including one here.
 The most prominent features were the artwork, dating back to the 1700s.